Azure/kube-egress-gateway/helm/kube-egress-gateway/README.md

 ### Option 2

-You may also install cert-manager and multus altogether as subcharts with `enabled` set to `true`:
+You may also install cert-manager as a subchart with `enabled` set to `true`:

 ```bash
 $ helm install \